Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/USER.md

 # GROMACS user instructions

+!!!
+Bug "Severe issues with many GROMACS versions in 25.03."
+    Our efforts to compile GROMACS with the GNU compilers for 25.03 have run into issues in several combinations, running from crashes in `libtool` to internal compiler crashes in gcc.

 ## A note about the GPU versions.

 There exist two different versions of GROMACS for AMD GPUs.